venom-blockchain/venom-blockchain.github.io/docs/start/maintain/01-how-to-become-a-validator.md

 [1/2] Preparing binary
 ```

-Node would be compiled
+The node would be compiled
-Select mode of your node:
+Select the mode of your node:
 ```
 ?
 Select validator type ›
 ❯ Single
   DePool
 ```

-Create new seed phrase or import existing
+Create a new seed phrase or import existing
 ```
 [0/2] Creating validator wallet
 ❯ Generate new keys